Business Schools in Kansas

 - Administrative Services Managers – fifth-highest number of these professionals – Bachelor’s Degree in Business with a concentration in Management

 - Marketing Managers – fifth-highest number of these professionals – Bachelor’s Degree in Business with a concentration in Marketing

-As part of the Kansas university system, this Pittsburg school offers public school value with a national ranking and reputation.
-This school's Master of Administration (MBA) is offered as an accelerated 12-month, full-time, on-campus degree program or as a part-time program that can be completed entirely through evening classes in two and a half years.
+As part of the Kansas university system, this Pittsburg school offers affordability with a national ranking and reputation.
+This school’s Master of Administration (MBA) is offered as an intensive 12-month, full-time, on-campus degree program or as a part-time program that can be completed entirely through evening classes in two and a half years.
 Both the full-time and part-time options offer a strong foundation in finance, accounting, global business, human behavior in organizations, technology, quantitative analysis and the creation and distribution of goods and services.
-You will be studying with a diverse group of colleagues drawn from backgrounds in fields such as technology, engineering, economics, sociology, psychology, political science, statistics, nursing and mathematics.
+You will study with a diverse group of colleagues drawn from backgrounds in fields such as technology, engineering, economics, sociology, psychology, political science, statistics, nursing and mathematics.

 The University of Kansas offers full-time and part-time MBA options that deliver a high-quality, nationally-recognized program.
 The traditional 49-hour on-campus experience stretches over three semesters and a summer; this program offers state-of-the-art learning through case competitions, opportunities to study abroad and internships.
 In the second semester, students select a track in finance or marketing/supply chain to add specialization to their education.
 The MBA for Working Professionals is offered on the Kansas City area campus via evening classes and can be completed in two and a half years.
 The KU MBA Alumni Network provides an active schedule of events that supports you and keeps you connected as you advance in your career.